 Modules in your final year encourage individual direction through live projects/competition and a self-written major design project.

 After completing year three you will be eligible for Honours Degree - Pathway Specific (360 credits).

 This module seeks to familiarise you with the initial stages of client contact in terms of responding to a brief and analysing an opportunity or problem.
 You will explore the breadth of design context in terms of the requirements of the client, the user and the market, as well as associated broader social, political, ethical and sustainable issues.

-Major Project (Research and Reflection)
+Major Project (Research and Analysis)

-Major Design Project (Realisation)
+Major Design Project (Development and Realisation)

 This module provides the opportunity for you to undertake a major self-directed design project derived from the major project research undertaken in the previous module.
 In consultation with academic staff you will be responsible for the planning and implementation of a programme of work that will enable you to showcase the skills you have attained throughout the course.